 What is a Gamma Knife Perfexion?

 The Gamma Knife Perfexion is not actually a knife at all.
-It is a stereotactic radiosurgical device that uses radiation to non-invasively treats malignant and benign brain tumors, vascular malformations and trigeminal neuralgia in a single (one day) patient visit.
+It is a stereotactic radiosurgical device that delivers radiation non-invasively to treat malignant and benign brain tumors, vascular malformations and trigeminal neuralgia in a single visit.
 Patients are usually treated on an outpatient basis or may require an overnight hospital stay.

 How does the Gamma Knife Perfexion work?